FEATURED CREDIT CARDS

 The Basics of a Credit Card Balance Transfer

-A balance transfer can be a powerful tool for getting a handle on high-interest credit card debt.
-By moving debt from one or more accounts to a new credit card with a lower—often 0% introductory—interest rate, you can significantly reduce the amount you owe over time.
-While this guide explains the balance transfer process in detail, it's just one piece of your overall credit strategy.
-For a broader overview of how to manage your credit, see our Ultimate Guide to Choosing the Right Credit Card.
+A balance transfer can be a powerful tool for handling high-interest credit card debt.
+By moving debt from one or more accounts to a new card with a lower—often 0% introductory—interest rate, you can significantly reduce what you owe over time.
+While this guide explains the balance transfer process, it’s just one piece of your overall credit strategy.

 How a balance transfer works